John M. Noel: University of Wisconsin-Stevens Point

 Noel received a bachelor's degree from University of Wisconsin–Stevens Point (UWSP) in 1971.
 He was named UWSP "Alumni of the Year” in 1999, and the university's new performing-arts center was dedicated as the Noel Fine Arts Center in 2006.
 Noel is an emeritus member of the UWSP Foundation board.
 In 1996, the Noels established the Noel Compass Scholarship Program to provide a UWSP education for low-income, high-achieving students from Wisconsin's urban communities.
 The program includes room, board tuition, and a paid internship at Noel Group.
 There are more than 30 Compass Scholar college graduates.
 Currently, there are 7 students in the program.
 On May 21, 2016, the Noels each received honorary Doctor of Humane Letters degrees bestowed by the University of Wisconsin-Stevens Point.

 Family

 John met his wife, Patty when they were 14, and were married while they were in college.
 They have six children.
 Two are their natural children and four were adopted.
-Tyler Noel, the eldest, is the current president of Noel Group.

 As he was building Travel Guard, Noel became a supporter and adherent of Stephen Covey, author of The Seven Habits of Highly Effective People.
 Noel later became a graduate of and facilitator at the Covey Leadership Center, and contributed a chapter to Covey's book Living the Seven Habits.
 Noel continues to sponsor Seven Habits training for all Noel Group employees.